Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Sudden or gradual lameness

-2. Pain on movement
+2. Pain during movement

-3. Changes in the sequence of movements
+3. Changes in the movement sequence

 Irregular gait